Title 1 - Family Engagement

 Grade level Goals:

-• Math: 39% of our SWES Gators will in Grade 1 will meet their annual stretch growth
+• Math: 30% of our SWES Gators in Grade 1 will meet their annual stretch growth

 in Math by the EOY iReady diagnostic.